exasol/websocket-api/docs/commands/executePreparedStatementV1.md

-### ExecutePreparedStatement: Executes a prepared statement
+### executePreparedStatement: Executes a prepared statement

 This command executes a prepared statement which has already been created.